Tendring District Council has completed a programme to transform the way it delivers services to the community.

 The key pieces of work taking place are:

-- Demolition of Westleigh House and converting the site into a car park.
+- Demolition of Westleigh House and converting the site into a car park - completed.

-- Revamping Pier Avenue, including the creation of a new reception area as part of the customer service changes.
+- Revamping Pier Avenue, including the creation of a new reception area as part of the customer service changes - completed.

-- Refurbishment of Barnes House, including adding in a new internal connection to the neighbouring Pier Avenue office.
+- Refurbishment of Barnes House, including adding in a new internal connection to the neighbouring Pier Avenue office - completed.

-- Building new office space at the Northbourne Road Depot.
+- Building new office space at the Northbourne Road Depot - completed.

-- Refurbishing Clacton Town Hall to create more flexible office space.
+- Refurbishing Clacton Town Hall to create more flexible office space - completed.

 - Closing the Weeley site - with teams re-locating to other offices.
-The site will then be sold.
+The site will then be sold - the site is now closed, with an ambition to build housing on it.